github/gh-ost/doc/command-line-flags.md

 ### cut-over-wait-timeout-seconds

 When set to a value greater than zero, this flag causes `gh-ost` to set a [MySQL `wait_timeout`](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_wait_timeout) for the MySQL session performing the cut-over, specified in seconds.
-This timeout is to ensure the locks held by the cut-over are released if the `gh-ost` process terminates or pauses mid-cut-over.
+This timeout is to ensure the locks held by the cut-over are released if the `gh-ost` process becomes unresponsive _(but still alive)_ mid-cut-over.

 ### discard-foreign-keys